Article first published in CareKnowledge/Learning Disability Today December 2015

 Equally important – as noted in NICE guidelines and the PBS Competency Framework – is that clinicians should have appropriate training in behaviour analysis.

-Regard’s PBS team features a mix of clinical psychology and applied behaviour analysis Masters and post-graduate backgrounds, working within the framework of the Behaviour Analysis Certification Board.
+Regard’s PBS team features a mix of clinical psychology and applied behaviour analysis Masters and post-graduate backgrounds.

 Training the workforce in PBS